Proximyst/Bukkit4Clojure/README.md

 This wrapper is for any developer who wishes to develop Bukkit using the LISP-based language Clojure.

+NOTE: This project has been adopted by [cpmcdaniel](https://github.com/cpmcdaniel) and future work will continue on his fork, [cpmcdaniel/Bukkit4Clojure](https://github.com/cpmcdaniel/Bukkit4Clojure).

 ## Installation

 Simply download from the download the current (WIP) source and install that, or use Clojars.